-TECENTRIQ can cause your immune system to attack normal organs and tissues in many areas of your body and can affect the way they work.
-These problems can sometimes become serious or life threatening and can lead to death.
+TECENTRIQ can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
+These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen anytime during your treatment or even after your treatment has ended.

-Before you receive TECENTRIQ, tell your healthcare provider about all your medical conditions, including if you:
+Before you receive TECENTRIQ, tell your healthcare provider about all of your medical conditions, including if you:

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.